-11.5.4.1 In cases where the asset to be leased is in poor condition or in need of urgent upgrading, a portion of rental may be waived in exchange for effecting such repairs or installations as may be required.
-In some instances occupation can be delayed until the repair and/or installation is complete i.e. the period of the lease would begin after the repairs are completed.
+11.5.4.
+Provision to waive rental in lieu of maintenance/upgrading i.e. the period of the lease would begin after the repairs are completed.
 In other instances, a portion of rental could be discounted for an agreed number of months.
 An inspection at the end of the agreed repair period must be conducted to ensure that the Lessee has fulfilled his/ her commitments in terms of this arrangement, failing which, he/she becomes liable for the full rental amount i.e. the waiver is invalidated.
 Such waiver may only be authorised by the City Manager or his/ her delegatee.